vtex-apps/vtex-ads/docs/public/EN.md

-# newtail-media-app
+# vtex-ads-app

 The VTEX Ads app provides components to implement Retail Media in a Vtex store.

-The app has a configuration field to enter the publisher id.
-The shelf, banner, and search components allow some edits via the site editor.
+The app has configuration fields to enter the publisher id and brand id if necessary.
+The shelf, banner, and sponsored-brands components allow some edits via the site editor.
 The same edits can also be made via block declaration.
 The values from the site editor override the values declared in the block.

 ## Install

 ---

-For more details on the installation, visit: [the documentation](https://newtail-media.readme.io/reference/newtail-media-app-install-en)
+For more details on the installation, visit: [the documentation](https://vtex-ads.readme.io/reference/vtex-ads-app-install-en)

 ## Available Blocks